Skeshav-sasanapuri/UniConnect/README.md

-# UniConnect - Community-Centric College Collaboration Platform
+# UniConnect - Social media app for colleges centered around building communities

 UniConnect is a web-based platform designed to connect college students based on shared skills and interests.
 The platform enables users to create profiles, share opportunities, and interact with like-minded peers, fostering collaboration and community building.